 How To Overcome Self-Doubt And Succeed

-Dictionary.com defines self-doubt as a "lack of confidence in the reliability of one's own motives, personality, thought, etc.".
-In simpler form, self-doubt is when you don't believe in yourself.
-You doubt your own abilities.
+Self-doubt is defined as a "lack of confidence in the reliability of one's own motives, personality, thought, etc." In other words, self-doubt means that you don't believe in yourself.
 Self-doubt tends to spiral.
-It might start when you have one small failure.
-But, that one little failure sticks out in your mind and then it begins to steal your confidence.
-You start to focus on it instead of moving past it.
+It might start with one small failure.
+But that one failure can eat away at you and begin to destroy your confidence.
+You may start to focus on the failure.
 Then it begins to grow and spread.
-It stops you from taking advantage of opportunities in life.
+Ultimately, it can stop you from taking advantage of life’s many opportunities.

-Every person will experience self-doubt in their life.
+Every person will experience self-doubt.
 It is normal.
 However, it should not consume you.
-When self-doubt starts to impact your life it has become a problem that needs to be addressed.
+When self-doubt starts to impact your life, it has become a problem that needs to be addressed.

-If you are suffering from self-doubt, there is a good chance that you are sabotaging the opportunities that you have in life.
-When you don't trust in your own abilities and lack confidence in yourself you will not be willing to step out and take risks in your life.
-This usually leads to not pursuing opportunities that would improve your quality of life.
+If you are suffering from self-doubt, there is a good chance that you are sabotaging opportunities that come your way.
+When you lack confidence in yourself and don't trust in your own abilities, it is difficult to step outside of your comfort zone and take risks.
+This can lead to not pursuing opportunities that would improve your quality of life.
 People struggling with self-doubt often have a feeling of being stuck.
-They might not like the situation that they are in, but they don't trust themselves enough to be able to step out into something new.
+They might not like the situation they are in, but they don't trust themselves enough to try something new.

 How To Overcome Self-Doubt

-The first step in overcoming self-doubt if talking to a professional.
-Many people are leery of taking this step because there is a stigma that surrounds mental health issues.
-However, self-doubt brings down your quality of life.
-When you get the help that you need you will be able to take on new experiences and risks in life and start living the life you have dreamed of.
-A professional can help you walk the path to believing in yourself and trusting yourself again.
+The first step in overcoming self-doubt is talking to someone you trust.
+This may be a friend, a family member, or a mental health professional.
+Many people are leery of talking to a therapist.
+However, self-doubt reduces quality of life.
+When you get the help you need, you will be able to take on new experiences and start living the life you have dreamed of.
+A professional can help you walk the path to believing in and trusting yourself again.

-Spend time with positive people.
-The last thing you need when struggling with self-doubt is to be around negative people that are going to pull you down.
-Reduce the amount of time that you spend with people that always see what's bad in a situation.
-Seek to spend time with the people that are always optimistic.
-Their good attitude and hope will begin to rub off on you.
+Spend time with people who can see the positive in your situation.
+The last thing you need when struggling with self-doubt is to be around negative people who are going to pull you down.
+Reduce the amount of time that you spend with people who tend to see only the bad in a situation.
+Seek to spend time with the people who are optimistic.
+Their hope will begin to rub off on you.

 Do you struggle with self-doubt because you failed in the past?
 You are not alone.
 Everyone has.
 If you look at the most successful people in the world, you will see that there is usually a long list of failures in their past.
-But, they have the confidence to keep going and continue.
+But they have the confidence to keep going.
 They don't let past failures hold them back.

 Look at Kobe Bryant.
-He is looked at as one of the greatest NBA players of all times.
-He has a long list of accomplishments that he has earned including some that no other basketball player has.
-It's easy to look at him and see the success in his life, but there is one stat that many people don't pay attention to.
+He is regarded as one of the greatest NBA players of all times.
+He has a long list of accomplishments, including some that no other basketball player has earned.
+It's easy to look at him and see the successes in his life, but there is one stat that many people don't pay attention to.
 Kobe Bryant has missed more shots than any other NBA player.
-What would have happened if he would have gotten hung up on the missed shots?
-He would never be able to reach the level of success that he is at if he was always focused on the things that didn't go right.
+What would have happened if he had gotten hung up on the missed shots?
+He would not have been able to reach the level of success that he has if he were always focused on the things that didn't go right.

-Self-doubt disappears as confidence grows.
-However, growing confidence when you struggle with doubting yourself can be difficult if you don't know where to start.
-The good news is that anyone can improve their confidence.
+Self-doubt dissipates as confidence grows.
+But building confidence when you doubt yourself can be difficult if you don't know where to start.
+The good news is that anyone can increase their confidence.
 Start by tracking your successes every day.
-Each night before your head hits the pillow write down three successes that you had during the day.
-These don't need to be major successes, and when you are starting out, most likely they will not be.
+Each night before your head hits the pillow, write down three successes that you had during the day.
+They don't need to be major successes, and when you are starting out, most likely they will not be.

-The size of the success is not important.
-The important thing is that you learn to start seeing the success that you are having in your life.
-When you first attempt this your daily successes could be as simple as I went to work today, I ate dinner with my family, and I paid the phone bill.
+When you first attempt this exercise, your daily successes could be as simple as I went to work today, I ate dinner with my family, and I paid the phone bill.
 These count as things that you accomplished during the day.
 Stick with this exercise and do it on a daily basis.

-As the days go on it will become easier for you to see the successes in your day.
-When this happens, your confidence will slowly start to grow, and your self-doubt will slowly start to go away.
-As this happens, you will begin to take the chance of trying something new and will have larger successes to track.
-But, regardless of where you are starting from the important thing is to get started.
+As the days go on it will become easier for you to see your successes.
+When this happens, your confidence will slowly start to grow, and your self-doubt will begin to fade.
+This will help you take a chance on something new, which in turn will give you larger successes to track.
+But regardless of where you are starting, the important thing is to get started.

-If you struggle with self-doubt you probably also struggle with feeling like other people are judging you.
+If you experience self-doubt, you may feel like others are judging you.
 We tend to think that people care about what we are doing far more than they actually do.
-In reality, most people are so concerned with their own lives that they aren't really paying that close of attention to what you are doing.
-So, if you spend your time worrying about what others are thinking of you, it's time to stop.
+In reality, most people are so concerned with their own lives that they aren't paying much attention to what you are doing.

 You feel your best when you are true to yourself.
-Stop worrying about what everyone else is thinking or what they will think if you decide to go in a certain direction they don't agree with.
-You will never please everyone all of the time, but as long as you are trying to the one person, you will not please is yourself.
-Do not look to others for your confidence, instead work on building true confidence from seeing the success in your life (see #4 above).
+Stop worrying about what everyone else is thinking or what they will think if you decide to go in a direction they don't agree with.
+You will never please everyone all of the time, but as long as you are trying to please others, it will be difficult to please yourself.
+Do not look to others for your confidence; instead, work on building true confidence from seeing the successes in your life (see #4 above).
 You do not need others to validate your opinions or ideas.

-Every person is different and has different skills and talents.
-And, the best part is that we need each of those talents and skills to make this world incredible.
+Every person has different skills and talents.
 Stop doubting your abilities because you are comparing them to others.
-There will always be someone that is better at something than you are.
-And, except for a tiny fraction of the population, we will never be the absolute "best" at any one thing.
-Even the people that win the title as the "best" only hold it for a short time usually before someone else comes and takes the title away.
+There will always be someone who is better at something than you are.
+And except for a tiny fraction of the population, we will never be the absolute "best" at any one thing.
+Even the people that win the title of "best" only hold it for a short time usually before someone else comes and takes it away.

 It's time to stop comparing yourself to others and start acknowledging what your skills are.
 What do you enjoy doing?
 What comes naturally to you?
-Discover what those answers are and then start doing those things.
-Develop your talents and skills and stop worrying so much about the things that you aren't the best at.
+Start doing those things.
+Develop your talents and skills and stop worrying about the things that you aren't the best at.
 You may never be able to make sales as easily as someone else in your office, but maybe your great customer service is what your business needs to secure that big deal.